Please Note: Our Lighting Studios Use LED Lighting Fixtures, Strobes and Florescent fixtures. Learn Photographic Thinking and Lighting.

 This class will not be covering flash or portrait photography, except as it relates to specific issues of reflection and definition.

 Students need to have completed Photo II for this class.
 Those who have not completed Photo II may enroll if they demonstrate a working understanding of white balance, color correction, camera calibration, histograms and the five types of light.
-A DSLR camera is required.
+A DSLR or mirrorless camera is required.
 We will be working with RAW images.
 We need at least 6 students for this class.